Search continues for 6-year-old girl missing in South Carolina

 There's also a special tipline that's been set up at 803-205-4444.
 People can also call the Cayce Department of Public Safety at 803-794-0456 or Investigator W. Dougall at 803-550-9535.

 Investigators say she rode the bus home from school and got off near her home.
-Officers released a photo that was taken with a bus surveillance camera and it shows her right before she exited the vehicle Monday, including the clothes she was wearing at the time.
+Officers released a photo that was taken with a bus surveillance camera, showing her before she exited the vehicle Monday.
+The photo includes the clothes she was wearing at the time.

-Officers are pleading with the public to give them additional recordings that may have been taken with Ring cameras or cellphones between 2 p.m. and 5 p.m.
-Monday.
-He said people should call the tipline because his officers want to look at the video.

-More than 250 officers were part of the search, going door to door, speaking to neighbors and search the family home.
-Snellgrove said he invited the FBI to join the search, and they were actively participating in the search.

 RELATED: Photo shows missing SC girl getting off school bus